MSc Business Analytics: Operational Research and Risk Analysis / Overview

 - Entry requirements

-We normally look for a UK bachelor degree with first or upper second class honours, or the overseas equivalent in a quantitative subject such as mathematics, statistics, physics, engineering, computing, management science or economics.
+We normally look for a First or Upper Second class honours degree (2:1, with 60% average) from a UK university or the overseas equivalent in a quantitative subject such as mathematics, statistics, physics, engineering, computing, management science or economics.

 When assessing your academic record we take into account your grade average , position in class, references and the standing of the institution where you studied your qualification.
 We particularly welcome applicants from institutions of high ranking and repute.